Where to Learn Rope...

 -Portland’s longest running rope arts group, each month involves a beginner’s class to learn the basics and an intermediate class to learn a new topic.

--Portland’s rope group for female identified rope tops, men are invited only as bottoms, 101 and intermediate class with new topic each month.
+-Portland’s rope group for female identified, trans, non-binary and gender queer rope tops, male identified folks are invited only as bottoms, 101 and intermediate class with new topic each month.

 Private Instruction (By Fetlife Name)